Abhishek-S-777/iRespawn/README.md

 #### User Features ####
 * This app is built using **Flutter framework** and **Google Firebase** as the back-end.
-* **Google cloud functions** are used to automate sending users the notification whenever a new product is added to the database.
+* **Google cloud functions** used to automate sending users the notification whenever a new product is added to the database.
 * **RazorPay** integration for realtime payments (RazorPay Test API).
-* Users can browse through various *products, post reviews and comments, add/remove products to cart or whishlist*.
+* Browse through various *products, post reviews and comments, add/remove products to cart or whishlist*.
+* Search for products using the **search bar**
+* Update their profile such as their **display avatar and other details**.
-* Once order placed successfully user can check the order in the My Orders section.
+* Check the order in the My Orders section.
-* The user receives a unique **barcode** along with the order details where the delivery agent scans for **verification** of the order and delivers the product.
+* The user receives a unique **barcode** along with the order details where the delivery agent scans it for **verification** of the order and delivers the product.
 * An **invoice is generated dynamically** for the purchase, which is automatically saved to the *downloads folder in android and also sent to his registered email ID*.
 * Users can opt for troubleshooting service and can **Chat** with the troubleshooter to get the problem solved through chats or by using remote accesss tools such as *TeamViewer or Quick Assist is necessary.*

 #### Admin Features ####
-* Admin can **add, update and delete** products, and also can make a product as **featured** where only if the status of the product is *'Available'* will be available to users.
+* **Add, update and delete** products, and also can make a product as **featured** where only if the status of the product is *'Available'* will be available to users.
-* Admin views all the **orders received** and can change the shipment status, where the user receives a mail to his registered email ID for the same.
+* Views all the **orders received** and can change the shipment status after which the user receives a mail to his **registered email ID** for the same.
 * Admin/troubleshooter **views the chats** and responds to the user's queries.
-* Admin can **generate reports dynamically** for the *current day as well as for a specific range of dates*.
+* **Generate reports dynamically** for the *current day as well as for a specific range of dates*.

 ### Sample Screenshots ###